Jarartur/shiny-regressor/README.md

 # Shiny Regressor
  Simple shiny app for creating regression plot.

+The page will show error at the beginning.
+Simply upload your file with 2 columns and it will show a plot.
 ## How it works
 Users can:
  - Upload their own file in CSV format, choose separator and decimal.